applicationdesignframework/applicationdesignframework.github.io/README.md

 > Application boundary should evolve with organizational and software changes.

 ## Guidelines
-ADF introduces the following guidelines along with related personas:
-1. **Capture use cases and features [Sales, Marketing, Product]** to clarify problem and solution.
-Write a paragraph or [press release/frequently asked questions (PR/FAQ)](https://productstrategy.co/working-backwards-the-amazon-prfaq-for-product-innovation/) or [pitch](https://basecamp.com/shapeup/1.5-chapter-06).
-Use [domain storytelling](https://domainstorytelling.org/quick-start-guide) and/or [event storming](https://en.wikipedia.org/wiki/Event_storming) to identify bounded contexts and stories.
+1. **Describe use case and features (Sales, Marketing, Product)** to clarify problem and solution.
+Describe business flow using [domain storytelling](https://domainstorytelling.org/quick-start-guide) and/or [event storming](https://en.wikipedia.org/wiki/Event_storming).
+Identify bounded contexts and external dependencies.
+Write a summary or [press release/frequently asked questions (PR/FAQ)](https://productstrategy.co/working-backwards-the-amazon-prfaq-for-product-innovation/) or [pitch](https://basecamp.com/shapeup/1.5-chapter-06).
+Document business requirements.

+2. **Define architecture (Product, Engineering)** to address business requirements.
+Describe business flow on technical level (e.g. load balancer => api => database).
+Identify application boundaries and components.
+Use “fracture planes” <sup>[5]</sup> to help decide on application boundaries: 1/ profit and loss group 2/ business domain bounded context 3/ regulatory compliance 4/ change cadence 5/ team location 6/ risk 7/ performance isolation 8/ technology 9/ user personas.
+Consider the following integration dimensions: 1/ service discovery (e.g. IP addresses, DNS) 2/ data format (e.g. binary, XML, JSON, protobuf, Avro) 3/ interaction type (e.g. sync, async) 4/ interaction style (e.g. messaging, RPC, query, GraphQL).
+Document technical requirements.

+3. **Choose technologies (Engineering)** to address technical requirements.
+Consider building proof of concept (POC) to validate feasibility.
+Use [architectural decision records (ADRs)](https://docs.aws.amazon.com/prescriptive-guidance/latest/architectural-decision-records/appendix.html) to explain decisions, options considered, trade-offs and consequences.
+Review decisions based on the following pillars <sup>[6]</sup>: 1/ operational excellence 2/ security 3/ reliability 4/ performance efficiency 5/ cost optimization.

-2. **Write stories and flows [Product, Engineering]** to start conversation about requirements.
-Choose story syntax: 1/ User Story – “As a [type of user] I [want this thing] so that [I can accomplish this goal]” (e.g., “As a site visitor, I want to see new content when I come to the site, so I come back more often”) 2/ Job Story – “When [situation], I want to [motivation], so I can [expected outcome]” (e.g., “When it’s dinner time tonight, I want to have pizza so I can easily feed my friends”) 3/ Feature-Driven Development (FDD) – “[action] the [result] [by/for/of/to] a(n) [object]” (e.g., “Generate a unique identifier for a transaction”).
-Describe the flow (e.g., "Navigate to example.com", "Sign-in", "Open 'My Files' view", "Select a file", "Click on 'Download'", "Choose where to store the file", "Click 'Save'").
+4. **Write stories (Product, Engineering)** to scope implementation.
+Use the following story types: 1/ User Story – “As a [type of user] I [want this thing] so that [I can accomplish this goal]” (e.g., “As a site visitor, I want to see new content when I come to the site, so I come back more often”) 2/ Job Story – “When [situation], I want to [motivation], so I can [expected outcome]” (e.g., “When it’s dinner time tonight, I want to have pizza so I can easily feed my friends”) 3/ Feature-Driven Development (FDD) – “[action] the [result] [by/for/of/to] a(n) [object]” (e.g., “Generate a unique identifier for a transaction”).
+Align stories with features.

-3. **Define requirements [Product, Engineering]** to guide architectural decisions.
-Group requirements into business and technical categories.
-Prioritize [architecturally significant requirements](https://en.wikipedia.org/wiki/Architecturally_significant_requirements): business value/risk, stakeholder concern, quality level, external dependencies, cross-cutting, first-of-a-kind, source of problems on past projects.
-Consider operational excellence, security, reliability, performance efficiency and cost optimization <sup>[5]</sup>.
-4. **Define architecture [Product, Engineering]** to address requirements.
-Identify application boundaries by describing stories and flows on technical level.
-Identify application components by describing requirements on technical level.
-Choose technologies.
-Use the following “fracture planes” <sup>[6]</sup> to help decide on the boundaries: 1/ Profit and Loss Group 2/ Business Domain Bounded Context 3/ Regulatory Compliance 4/ Change Cadence 5/ Team Location 6/ Risk 7/ Performance Isolation 8/ Technology 9/ User Personas.
-Capture [Architectural Decision Records (ADRs)](https://docs.aws.amazon.com/prescriptive-guidance/latest/architectural-decision-records/appendix.html) including “why” behind decisions, options considered, trade-offs, and consequences.
-ADRs allow to evolve the architecture starting from known design considerations.
-Consider building proof of concept (POC) to validate the decisions.
-5. **Create one or more repositories and a single pipeline per application [Engineering]** to reduce blast radius and increase delivery performance.
+5. **Create one or more repositories and a single pipeline per application (Engineering)** to reduce blast radius and increase delivery performance.

-6. **Structure resources configuration and business logic code by application component [Engineering]** to align design with implementation, streamline onboarding, simplify operations, and ease evolution.
+6. **Organize resources configuration and business logic code by application component (Engineering)** to align architecture with code.

 ## Examples
 * [High-level application design from use case to code](examples/application-design/README.md)